delsikariman/persistence-module-verification/README.md

 The main files in this repository are:

-- `verification.ipynb` — Jupyter Notebook containing the computational experiments.
+- `verification.ipynb` — a self-contained Jupyter Notebook containing the
-- `qrep.py` — Python routines related to quiver representations.
+  computational experiments and generating the required `qrep.py` and `tda.py` modules during execution.
-- `tda.py` — Python routines for persistent homology and topological data analysis.
+- `requirements.txt` — Python dependencies required to reproduce the
-- `requirements.txt` — Python dependencies required to reproduce the computational experiments.
+  computational experiments.

 ## Computational Environment